hphelion/documentation/vpn-multisite.md

 	nat_transversal=yes
 	plutostart-yes
-The remaining configurations can say the same.
+The remaining configurations can stay the same.

 Modify the connection information in the `conn %default` section:

-**Note:** As mentioned above all common IKE and IPsec proposal information can be addressed in this section.
+**Note:** As mentioned above, all common IKE and IPsec proposal information can be addressed in this section.

       ike=aes128-sha1-modp1024!
       ikelifetime=28800s